Colin Edwin

 Colin Edwin Balch is an Australian musician, specialising in fretted and fretless bass guitar, double bass and guimbri.

-Edwin first came to public attention as a member of the British progressive rock band Porcupine Tree, in which he was bass player from 1993 to 2011.
-Currently, Edwin is a member of Ex-Wise Heads, a long running collaboration with multi instrumentalist Geoff Leigh which mixes ethnic, ambient, and post-modern influences.
+Edwin was the bass player in British progressive rock band Porcupine Tree from 1993 to 2011.
+He is now a member of Ex-Wise Heads, a long-running collaboration with multi instrumentalist Geoff Leigh which mixes ethnic, ambient, and post-modern influences.
 He is also a member of metal-influenced project Random Noise Generator, and the bands Metallic Taste of Blood and progressive metal act O.R.k., as well as participating in numerous collaborations and releasing solo work.

 Biography

 Colin Edwin Balch was born in Melbourne on 2 July 1970.
-During his childhood, his family moved to Hemel Hempstead, England, where he became a schoolfriend of the young Steven Wilson.
+During his childhood, his family moved to Hemel Hempstead, England, where he met and became friends with Steven Wilson.

-In December 1993, he joined Wilson's progressive rock band Porcupine Tree, in which he played bass guitar, double bass and guimbri.
+In December 1993, Edwin joined Wilson's progressive rock band Porcupine Tree, in which he played bass guitar, double bass and guimbri.
 His time in the band lasted until its initial dissolution in 2011, and covered nine studio albums and thirteen live albums.
-Edwin also played double bass on occasion for Wilson's other main project No-Man, notably for 1993 radio sessions and on 2001's Returning Jesus album.
+He also played double bass on occasion for Wilson's other main project No-Man, including for 1993 radio sessions and on 2001's Returning Jesus album.

 In 1999, Edwin teamed with former Henry Cow instrumentalist Geoff Leigh and percussionist Vincent Salzfaas to form the instrumental ethno-fusion trio Ex-Wise Heads, who have gone on to record six albums (with the project later becoming a duo of Edwin and Leigh augmented by percussionist Rick Edwards and various guests).

 Since 2009, Edwin has also been releasing solo work, including two solo albums (Third Vessel in 2009 and PVZ in 2012) both available through Burning Shed.
 He continues to regularly release standalone solo tracks via his Bandcamp page.

 In 2011, Edwin formed the band "Metallic Taste of Blood" with Italian musician Eraldo Bernocchi, Hungarian drummer Balazs Pandi and Keyboard player Jamie Saft, releasing an album on RareNoiseRecords.

 With a new line-up featuring former Prong drummer Ted Parsons and keyboard player Roy Powell, Metallic Taste of Blood released a second album "Doctoring the Dead" in May 2015, also on RareNoise.

 Edwin has continued working with Eraldo Bernocchi in the newest line-up of the band Obake, alongside vocalist Lorenzo Esposito Fornasari with their second album entitled Mutations, which was released in October 2014 on RareNoise.

 Also in 2011, Edwin worked with American guitarist Jon Durant on the album Dance of the Shadow Planets and the two collaborated further on the album Burnt Belief released on the Alchemy Records label in 2012.
 Their third collaboration, Etymology, was released in October 2014.